rarebreed/protean-service/retro/story/src/preface.md

 universe was before the Big Bang, etc.  But I think they miss the point.
 The fundamental question that they fail to ask, is that they do not even ask what we are.
 We think we know, but truthfully, we do not.

-One of the central themes of the game setting is to provoke players to ask, "What truly am I?".
+I want the game world to reflect this existential crisis as well.

 ### The Factions